 Your Wisdom Teeth Removal SurgeryDr.
 Haigney will discuss the various anesthesia options with you prior to surgery.
 In most cases, the removal of wisdom teeth is performed under local anesthesia, nitrous oxide/oxygen analgesia (laughing gas) or general anesthesia.
 These options as well as the surgical risks, including sensory nerve damage and sinus complications, will be discussed with the patient before the procedure is performed.
-Once the teeth are removed, the gum will be sutured closed to help control bleeding, we will also advise the patient to bite down on the gauze in order to apply pressure to stop bleeding.
+Once the teeth are surgically extracted, the gum will be sutured closed to help control bleeding, we will also advise the patient to bite down on the gauze in order to apply pressure to stop bleeding.
 You will rest under our supervision in the office until you are ready to be taken home.
 Upon discharge, your post-operative kit will include postoperative instructions, a prescription for pain medication, antibiotics and a follow-up appointment in one week for suture removal.
 If you have any questions, please do not hesitate to call us at (704) 255-5888.

 Our services are provided in an environment of optimum safety that utilizes modern monitoring equipment and staff that are experienced in anesthesia techniques.